BDC Training Programs: The 5 Best Options for Dealerships in 2026

 No single program type is sufficient.
 The best BDC training programs in 2026 combine:

 Foundation: A strong internal program built around your specific processes, scripts, and market context.
 Weekly coaching cadence, call recording review, defined curriculum.
+Start from proven BDC call script templates rather than building scripts from scratch.

 Volume: An AI practice platform that gives reps daily practice opportunities without requiring manager time.
 This is where DealSpeak fits — as the volume accelerator that makes skills develop faster.